Test for non-negligible adverse shifts: Introduction

 \section{Introduction}

 Suppose we fit a predictive model on a training set and predict on a test set.
-Dataset shift (Quionero-Candela et al. \hyperlink{ref-quionero2009dataset}{2009}; Jose G Moreno-Torres et al. \hyperlink{ref-moreno2012unifying}{2012}; Kelly, Hand, and Adams \hyperlink{ref-kelly1999impact}{1999}), also known as data or population drift, occurs when training and test distributions are not alike.
+Dataset shift, also known as data or population drift, occurs when training and test distributions are not alike \citep{kelly1999impact, quionero2009dataset}.
 This is essentially a sample mismatch problem.
 Some regions of the data space are either too sparse or absent during training and gain importance at test time.
-We want methods that alert users to the presence of unexpected inputs in the test set (Rabanser, Günnemann, and Lipton \hyperlink{ref-rabanser2019failing}{2019}).
+We want methods that alert users to the presence of unexpected inputs in the test set \citep{rabanser2019failing}.
 To do so, a measure of divergence between training and test set is required.
-Can we not simply use the many modern off-the-shelf multivariate tests of equal distributions for this?
+Can we not use the many modern off-the-shelf multivariate tests of equal distributions for this?

 One reason for moving beyond tests of equal distributions is that they are often too strict.
 They require high fidelity between training and test set everywhere in the input domain.
 However, not \emph{all} changes in distribution are a cause for concern -- some changes are benign.
-Practitioners distrust these tests because of false alarms.
-Polyzotis et al. ( \hyperlink{ref-polyzotis2019data}{2019}) comment:
+Practitioners distrust these tests because of false alarms. \citet{polyzotis2019data} comment:

 \begin{quote} statistical tests for detecting changes in the data distribution {[}\ldots{]} are too sensitive and also uninformative for the typical scale of data in machine learning pipelines, which led us to seek alternative methods to quantify changes between data distributions. \end{quote}